vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--ksz`

 The size of the key for `vic-machine create` to use when it creates auto-generated trusted certificates.
 If not specified, `vic-machine create` creates keys with default size of 2048 bits.
+It is not recommended to use key sizes of less than 2048 bits.

-<pre>--certificate-key-size 256</pre>
+<pre>--certificate-key-size 3072</pre>

 ### `--organization` ###